 Entry Requirements for new students

-Four GCSEs at Grade 3 [D] or IMI Level 1 Diploma in Automotive Refinishing plus GCSE English and Maths at Grade 3-1 [D-G] or Entry Level 3 Functional Skills English and Maths
+Four GCSEs at Grade 3 or IMI Level 1 Diploma in Automotive Refinishing plus GCSE English and maths at Grade 1-3.

 We recommend that you attend one of our exciting open events so that you can look around the department, the college and meet the tutors.
 You are welcome to do this before or after you apply.
 These events have proved very successful in ensuring students and their families see the best of what the college has to offer such as our inspirational teaching areas, teachers, library facilities and places to eat.